rymdkraftverk/level1/README.md

  - Custom length animations (being able to define an animation speed / length for each frame in the animation)
  - Add a remove collision function
  - Throw error if entity ID already exists
+ - Look into converting to iOS and android with cocoonjs or phonegap
+ - Find way to detect coordinate